rafabo7/rafabo7/README.md

 - 🏆 Founder and content creator of [Excapic](https://excapic.es/)

-- 🤔 I'm currently learning web developement... although I also enjoy myself sometimes with python.
+- 🤔 I'm currently learning Frontend Developement with Angular and Typescript... although I also enjoy myself sometimes with python.
 - 👯 I’m looking to collaborate on, well... web developement and python projects.
 - ⚽ Goals for 2024: land a job (or at least publish a few webs)
 - ⚡ Fun fact: I love the mountains ⛰️ and videogames 🎮.